February 9, 2016 (Updated: May 16, 2023)

-Used as effective marketing tools for businesses ranging from home improvement companies to auto dealerships, ebooks share knowledge, delve into niche issues, and serve as definitive guides to important topics.
+Used as effective marketing tools for businesses ranging from home improvement companies to auto dealerships, eBooks share knowledge, delve into niche issues, and serve as definitive guides to important topics.
 Because of their popularity, however, many well-intentioned authors and business owners make easily prevented mistakes.
 Thinking about creating an eBook for your business?
-You need to understand basic eBook best practices, and make sure to avoid these nine mistakes.
+Here are nine mistakes to avoid when creating an eBook:

 The first mistake that eBook authors frequently make is one of intent.
 Before you take the plunge and decide to write an eBook, make sure you’re doing it for the right reasons.
 Writing on a topic you’re passionate about might give you a sense of satisfaction and personal gratification, but if it’s not a subject that garners market demand, you might be looking at long hours of work with little payoff.
 Before you take the brainstorming sessions too far, assess interests in your field, and ensure that you’re making a smart investment.